 - You should now be able to see the list of all installed Windows updates for your computer.
 Check the Microsoft Windows section at the bottom for the KB3084905 update.

-- Scroll to the left in order to check the Installed on column which should display the date when the update was installed so make sure you locate the update whose KB number is KB3084905.
+- Scroll to the left in order to check the Installed on a column which should display the date when the update was installed so make sure you locate the update whose KB number is KB3084905.

 - Click on the update once and choose the Uninstall option at the top and follow the instructions which will appear on screen in order to get rid of the update.

-- Wait for Microsoft to release a new update which should be installed automatically if you have configured automatic Windows updates.
+- Wait for Microsoft to release a new update that should be installed automatically if you have configured automatic Windows updates.
 Check to see if the “Secure boot violation – invalid signature detected” problem still appears during boot!

 Solution 3: Disable Digital Driver Signature Enforcement

-This option disables the driver signature enforcement which may be one of the reasons for why your computer fails to boot properly as it’s stuck checking a single driver.
+This option disables the driver signature enforcement which may be one of the reasons why your computer fails to boot properly as it’s stuck checking a single driver.
 This solution has helped plenty of folks so make sure you try it out.